-- Informational logging: When Yes is selected, this parameter logs informational messages to the Event Log during file transfers.
-When No is selected, informational logging is turned off.
+- Informational Logging: When enabled, this parameter logs informational messages to the Event Log during file transfers.
+When disabled, informational logging is turned off.
 In both cases, error messages are always logged to the Event Log.
-The default setting is No. - File name writes: When Yes is selected, the file name tags are created with read/write access.
-When No is selected, the file name tags are created with read-only access.
-The default setting is No.

-Note: When the applied setting changes from No to Yes, a message is invoked warning the user that writes to the file name tags changes the device properties.

-- Activate Config Objects: This parameter specifies a comma-delimited string that contains a list of the objects to be used in the Activate Configuration Request.
+The default setting is diabled. - File Name Writes: When enabled, the file name tags are created with read/write access.
+When disabled, the file name tags are created with read-only access.
+The default setting is disabled. - Note: When the applied setting changes from disabled to enabled, a message is invoked warning the user that writes to the file name tags changes the device properties. - Activate Config Objects: Specify a comma-delimited string that contains a list of the objects to be used in the Activate Configuration Request.
 All 70.index objects listed in the string must have the remote file name and path defined in the File Index section for that index.
 All 110.index objects listed must have a tag defined for that data point.
 For example, the format of this list would be 70.0, 70.1, 110.5.
+The maximum number of characters allowed for this string is 256.

+File Index 70.n

-The maximum number of characters allowed for this string is 256. - File Index 70.0: The following local and remote path and file settings, file authentication, and maximum size are for the file index 0. - Local File: This is the definition of the DNP Master local file. - File Name: This parameter specifies the name of the file located on the master.
+The following local and remote path and file settings, file authentication, and maximum size are for the DNP Master local file index n.

+- Local File Name: Specify the name of the file located on the master.
 It can include the entire path, part of the path, or only the file name.
-If a local path is defined, the local file identifier is defined by either <local path > < local file name > or < local path > / < local file name > .
+If a local path is defined, the local file identifier is defined by either <local path>\clocal file name> or <local path>\clocal file name>.
 The file name property is exposed to the client in a tag.
-If the File name writes property is set to Yes, then the client can change the file name as needed by writing to the tag.
-The maximum number of characters for the file identifier is 256. - Path: This parameter specifies the local path of the file.
-When users click in the right column of this property, a browse button is invoked.
+If the File Name Writes property is enabled, the client can change the file name as needed by writing to the tag.
+The maximum number of characters for the file identifier is 256. - Local File Path: Specify the local path of the file.
+When users double-click in the right column of this property, a file path browser is invoked.
 If the Local File Name property contains the entire file identifier, the path property should remain empty.
 For security, the path property is not exposed to the client in a tag.
 A non-empty path precedes a backslash (or forward slash) and the local file name to identify the local file.
-The maximum number of characters for the file identifier is 256.

-Note: The Local File Path and Name must form a valid UNC path (which cannot contain the characters |?":<>).
+The maximum number of characters for the file identifier is 256. - Note: The Local File Path and Name must form a valid UNC path (which cannot contain the characters |?"\:<>).
 For security purposes, the parent directory (denoted by '..') is not permitted.
 Furthermore, the current user must have Read/Write privileges to the Local File Identifier.